florianeckerstorfer/florian.ec/source/_articles/2013-03-27-php-background-processes.md

 {% block content %}
 I often have long running tasks, for example, generating a report or performing an analysis of large amounts of data, that run minutes or even hours.
 Today I encountered a situation where I needed to start such task from a button in a browser window.
 Since the task takes three to five hours it was impossible to invoke the task directly.

 My Internet research on this topic revelead a wide range of different solutions, from hacky to weird.
-The best I could find was the anwer of Mark Biek[^biek] to a question on Stack Overflow.
+The best I could find was the [answer of Mark Biek to a question on Stack Overflow](http://stackoverflow.com/a/45966/776654).

 In PHP there are several functions to execute a command, for example, `exec` and `shell_exec`.
 However, there are several things to consider when a command should run in the background.
 But let's first take a look at the most simple example: